owid/owid-datasette/README.md

 ## TODO
 - [ ] In the post_links table we should consider creating a links table that stores domain, relative url and query string separately and dedupe link targets.
 This way we could go the reverse direction from links and say "which posts link to the fao.org domain"?
 - [ ] When iframe src links can't be linked and entered into the post_charts table then this is probably an error in the post.
 These should end up in the datasette db in a separate table
-- [ ] Add authors information into the mysql db so we can link posts to users